-One incident that far too many parents have fallen “victim” to is the rather unfortunate wiping of the hard drive by the kids.
+One incident that far too many parents have fallen “victim” to is the rather unfortunate wiping of the hard drive by the kids, which sees them needing to visit this page to find a data recovery expert who can help them.
 It can literally happen in the blink of an eye before you even know what’s going on.
 In fact, you may not have even know it has happened until you go to use your computer next.
 Sure, you’ve told the kids to leave the computer alone, but that doesn’t guarantee its safety does it?
 So, what happens if your child has wiped your hard drive?
-Now what?
+Now what?.
 Before the panic starts to rush in we’ve got some tips and advice to help you out.

 Stop and Take a Deep Breath

 Typically, the first response to a deleted hard drive is to panic as your mind starts swirling thinking about all the data and content that you’ve lost forever.
 While it is extremely hard to do, you’ve got to stop your mind from spiralling.
 Stop for a moment, take a deep breath, and try to see things in a more logical manner.

 Sometimes what you think has been deleted isn’t deleted at all.
 For example, maybe it wasn’t a hard drive wipe, maybe your child just accidentally erased individual files.
 If that’s the case, then they are likely to be sitting in your ‘recycle bin’.
 In other words, before you start to panic it’s wise to assess the situation and figure out exactly what has been done and what has been wiped.

 Invest in Data Recovery Software